The LGBT+ Lawyers Division is proud to launch its inaugural essay competition.

 I believe it is important for the legal profession to continually consider the wide range of issues which impact the LGBT+ community, and what better way to do this than by taking part in the LGBT+LD's essay writing competition?

 This is a fantastic opportunity to flex your inner journalistic muscles and put pen to paper to critically analyse an LGBT+ essay topic.
-Essays are not just for students and the competition is open to solicitors, trainee solicitors, LPC graduates and LPC students!
-We are really looking for new and interesting points of view which will help shape the LGBT+LD ‘s work moving forward.
+Essays are not just for students and the competition is open to solicitors, trainee solicitors, paralegals, LPC and GDL graduates and LPC and GDL students!
+We are really looking for new and interesting points of view which will help shape the LGBT+LD's work moving forward.